mfractor/mfractor.github.io/docs/tutorials/xamarin-forms/implementing-view-models.md

  * We occasionally want to manipulate the properties backing field without changes propagating to the UI.

 ##The Implement ViewModel Refactoring
 Another way to generate properties for a view model is to use the **Implement View Model** refactoring.
-This shortcut collects *all* missing binding expressions and generates them in bulk onto the binding context.
+This shortcut collects *all* missing binding expressions (excluding bindings inside DataTemplates) and generates them in bulk onto the binding context.

 We can access this short cut by right clicking anywhere in a Xaml file, navigating to **Refactor** and then selecting the **Implement View Model** action: